-The root nameservers will look at the first part of our request, reading from right to left — www.techblog.tips — and direct our query to the Top-Level Domain (TLD) nameservers for .com.
-Each TLD, such as .com, .org, and .us, have their own set of nameservers, which act like a receptionist for each TLD.
-These servers don’t have the information we need, but they can refer us directly to the servers that do have the information.
+The main name servers will look at the first part of our request, reading from right to left www.techblog.tips and direct our query to the Top-Level Domain (TLD) name server for .tips.
+Each TLD, such as .com, .org, and .tips, have their own set of nameservers, which act as a receptionist for each TLD.
+These TLD servers don’t have the information that we need, but they can refer us directly to the servers that do have the information that we need.

 Step 5: Ask the authoritative DNS servers

-The TLD nameservers review the next part of our request — www.techblog.tips — and direct our query to the nameservers responsible for this specific domain.
-These authoritative nameservers are responsible for knowing all the information about a specific domain, which is stored in DNS records.
-There are many types of records, which each contain a different kind of information.
+The nameservers review the next part of our request from techblog.tips. and direct our query to the nameservers responsible for this specific domain.
+These authoritative name servers are responsible for knowing all the information about a particular domain, which is stored in DNS records.
+There are many types of DNS records, which each contain a different kind of information.
 In this example, we want to know the IP address for www.techblog.tips, so we ask the authoritative nameserver for the Address Record (A).

-The recursive server retrieves the A record for dyn.com from the authoritative nameservers and stores the record in its local cache.
-If anyone else requests the host record for techblog.tips, the recursive servers will already have the answer and will not need to go through the lookup process again.
+The recursive server retrieves the A record for techblog.tips from the reliable name server and stores the record in its local cache.
+If anyone else requests the host record for techblog.tips, the recursive servers will already have the records and will not need to go through the lookup process again.
 All records have a time-to-live value, which is like an expiration date.
 After a while, the recursive server will need to ask for a new copy of the record to make sure the information doesn’t become out-of-date.

 Step 7: Receive the answer

-Armed with the answer, the recursive server returns the A record back to your computer.
-Your computer stores the record in its cache reads the IP address from the record, then passes this information to your browser.
-The browser then opens a connection to the web server and receives the website.
+The recursive server returns the A record to your computer.
+Your computer stores all records in its cache and reads the IP address from the record, then send this information to your browser.
+The browser then opens a connection between the web server and browser then receives the website.

-This entire process, from start to finish, takes only milliseconds to complete. isn’t it interesting?
+This entire process takes only a few milliseconds to complete.

-Thanks for reading this article, hope it will help you to understand more about Domain Name System (DNS).
-For more articles like this follow our blog regularly.
+Thanks for reading this article, I hope it will help you to understand more about the Domain Name System (DNS).
+For more articles like this, follow our blog regularly.